HubSpot vs Keap CRM Contents

 In much the same way Tiger Woods and I can swap golf bags and he would beat me every day of the week and twice on Sunday, a professional can achieve tremendous results in any given situation with any tools at their disposal.

-That being said, my father has been in commercial insulation his entire life.
-He runs projects with upwards of 700 workers and the first thing he asks a new-hire that wants to come on as a journeyman instead of an apprentice is "show me your tools."
+He ran projects with upwards of 700 workers, and the first thing he would ask an applicant that wanted to come on as a journeyman instead of an apprentice is "show me your tools."

 Professionals know the value of good tools and having the right tool for the job.
 They understand the ROI of investing in good tools and using them properly.

-If you only use your CRM or marketing automation tool occasionally you might not even notice if it's "a little sluggish" from "time to time" and it may not even be a big deal.
+If you only use your CRM or marketing automation tool occasionally you might not even notice if it's "a little sluggish" from "time to time,” and it may not even be a big deal.

 However, if you got a new job that's 30 miles from your home and you're here in California where gas got as high as $5 per gallon, it probably makes sense to trade in the 24 mpg sedan for the 54 mpg Prius.